mryap/jekyll-netlify-boilerplate/_posts/2018-09-29-From-LAMP-to-JAM.md

 date: '2018-09-29 23:16:00'
 categories: misc
 ---
+Stack are a collection of software components that interact to form a complete technology solutions.

+WordPress CMS is an application of multiple components - an Apache web server that serves up the code, an interpreted scripting language, PHP and a database server, MySQL.

 I make the leap from LAMP Stack (WordPress CMS) to JAM Stack bypassing MEAN Stack all together to build this website.

-Stack are a collection of software components that interact to form a complete technology solutions.
-WordPress itself is an application of multiple components - a web server that serves up the code, an interpreted scripting language, PHP and a database server, MySQL.

 ![Webdev-stack Screenshot](/assets/img/uploads/webdev-stack.jpg)
 *Source: The JAMstack: It’s Pretty Sweet*